neutralradiance/swift-asset-tools/README.md

 # AssetTools

-An assets generator and reader for Swift.
+A tool for Xcode asset generation and inspection for Swift.